 What does a Events Coordinator do?

 An Events Coordinator plays a key role in planning and executing events.
 They work closely with clients to understand their needs and goals.
-This position ensures that every detail is taken care of, from start to finish.
+This position ensures that every detail is taken care of, from the venue to the guest list.
 The Events Coordinator manages budgets, schedules, and vendors.
-They coordinate with team members to make sure everything runs smoothly.
+They coordinate with different teams to make sure everything runs smoothly.

 How to become a Events Coordinator?